dashdashzako/dashdashzako.net/content/post/reading-list-2018-01.md

 ## Web Fonts: serif or sans serif?

 Until recently I didn't know much about the topic other than the aesthetics point of view.
 There are quite a few research papers about it, and one could spend an entire week switching from an opinion to the other.
-The topic is so debatable and debated that I couldn't find a definitive answer to my question.

-My conclusion is that there _might_ be some benefit in using sans serif over serif typeface in a web context.
-However, I feel like research using more recent fonts could be useful, especially since these days no one really uses Times New Roman anymore.
+The topic is so debatable and debated that I couldn't find a definitive answer to my question, but the overall feeling I got is that there _might_ be some benefit in using sans serif over serif typeface in a web context, even though the magnitude may be difficult to perceive.

+That being said, many experiments were done at a time when using anything other than Arial and Times New Roman was impossible, and when screens resolutions were much smaller than today.
+It's not like all these results are obsolete, but I feel like conducting research using more modern fonts and narrowing the devices to a specific kind could be useful.
+For example, with a modern desktop screen using a 20 pixels font size, which font peforms better than the other ones?

+People preferences are different wether they use an e-reader, a smartphone, or a television.
+And too many research papers mention "the Web" as a universal support, when it's only a pipe to transport information.
+Since a website can be viewed on a dozen of different devices and contexts, finding the universal typeface for "the Web" doesn't make sense anymore, and sounds like looking for a unicorn.

+It all depends on the user's profile and preferences, know your audience.

 * [How Serif and Sans Serif Typefaces Influence Reading on Screen: An Eye Tracking Study.](https://link.springer.com/chapter/10.1007/978-3-319-40355-7_55)